waltribeiro/gutsy/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-The `apt` installs the latest software packages
+The `apt` installs the latest software packages.

 The `chmod` gives us permission to execute the file.